HunterM321/HunterM321.github.io/_projects/7_project.md

     SAMURAI architecture proposes a motion modeling module and a motion-aware memory selection
 </div>

 So how does SAMURAI improve upon the model proposed in SAM 2?
 In short, since SAM 2 already has very robust segmentation performance, SAMURAI focuses on improving the **tracking** quality of the segmented object.
-It does so by introducing two novelties—both of which do **NOT** require any additional learnable parameters.
+It does so by introducing two novelties—**neither** of which requires any additional learnable parameters.
 The first contribution is the addition of a **motion modeling module**.
 This module trakcs and predicts the bounding box surrounding the segmented object; specifically, it tracks and predicts the bounding box's top left coordinate, height and width, as well as their corresponding rate of change (i.e., speed).
 Using this motion cue, the motion modeling module is able to handle difficult scenarios, such as self-occlusions and fast-moving objects.
 The second contribution is the addition of **motion-aware memory selection** from the memory bank.
 The new proposed scheme selects high-quality memories from the memory bank. instead of selecting the latest memories using a fix window design.
 The higher quality memories will directly have an influence during cross-attention with the current frame.

 <div class="row">
     <div class="col-sm-4 mt-3 mt-md-0">